Complete Guide To Taking a Phone Call in Chinese

-Making phone calls in Chinese can be intimidating, as native speakers tend to speak very fast and you can’t rely on visual clues.
+Making phone calls in Mandarin can be intimidating, as native speakers tend to speak very fast and you can’t rely on visual clues.

 If your phone is ringing, don’t be afraid of the challenge…

-We will help guide you. how to make a phone call in Chinese will help you to give your communication skills a boost, to master the art of conversation, and to broaden your social life as well!
+We will help guide you on how to make a phone call in Chinese.
+This will help you to give your communication skills a boost, to master the art of conversation, and to broaden your social life as well!

 First though, let’s quickly learn the numbers in Chinese because we might be needing those to dial!

 The first thing to learn is how to answer the phone in Chinese.

 The classic way to do it is by saying 喂 (wéi) “hello/hey” or 喂, 你好 (wéi nǐ hǎo) for more formal phone calls.

 Then you will need to ask or say who’s speaking.
 In the first case, you will simply ask:

 请问是哪位? (qǐng wèn shì nǎ wèi) or 请问你是。。。?
 (Qǐng wèn nǐ shì) – Who is this?